TV-Rename/Website/_manual/features/adding.md

 * If auto folder creation is on, then the folders get created in the library automatically and the appropriate files copied in.

+### Further Information

 This function can be turned on under **Preferences >Scan Options >Notify when new shows are found** and the configuration options can be found in **Preferences>Bulk/Auto Add**.
 There are options to help modify filenames into show names by ignoring certain terms and by ignoring files altogether with terms in the filename.
-Further Information

 {:.toplink}
 [Return to Top]()